oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/soa-domain/weblogic-monitoring-exporter-setup.md

 config-admin.yaml get1.1.0.sh wls-exporter.war
 ```

-Similarly, you must generate the deployment package for the Managed Servers and cluster with a different configuration file.
+Similarly, you must generate the deployment package for the Managed Servers with a different configuration file.

 #### Deploy the WebLogic Monitoring Exporter